ibm-mas/ansible-devops/ibm/mas_devops/roles/cos/README.md

 - Environment Variable: `COS_INSTANCE_NAME`
 - Default Value: `Object Storage for MAS`, if `mas_instance_id` is set the MAS instance ID will be appended to this name.

-### cos_service
-The name of the service offering like cloud-object-storage, kms etc
-  - Environment Variable: `COS_SERVICE`
-  - Default Value: `cloud-object-storage`

 ### ibmcos_location_info
 Required.
 The location where the instance available
   - Environment Variable: `COS_LOCATION`